– view detailed event schedule [here] –

 “Garage Door Opener” – CHICAGO PREMIERE!
 Come watch 5 talented Chicago actors conduct a stage reading of Soji Kashiwagi’s “Japanese American dysfunctional family” comedy/drama.
 Kashiwagi is the director of Los Angeles’ Grateful Crane Ensemble, a theater group that pays tribute to the unique hardships and inspiring contributions of Japanese Americans through thought-provoking performance.

-Intergenerational Trauma // Q&A – Immediately following the play, Dr. Satsuki Ina (San Francisco), an expert on Japanese American family dynamics, will join Kashiwagi to discuss the play’s content, the impact of incarceration on families, and her work around intergenerational trauma and healing.
+Stage Reading Q&A – Immediately following the play, writer/director Soji Kashiwagi will discuss the play’s content, the impact of incarceration on families, and his work through the Grateful Crane Ensemble.

 – view detailed schedule [here] –